alkiranet/terraform-provider-alkira/docs/resources/connector_cisco_ftdv.md

 - `fmc_ip` (String) IP address of the Firepower Management Server.
 - `segment_id` (Number) ID of the segment accociated with the Firepower Management Server.
-- `segment_name` (String) Name of the segment associated with the Firepower Management Server.

 <a id="nestedblock--segment_options"></a>